Recipe and image courtesy of Royal China Group.

 - Place on a roasting tray lined with parchment paper and brush egg wash over the top, sprinkle sesame seeds over the top of the pastries and cook in the oven for 18-20 minutes until the pastry is golden.
 Serve immediately.

-**Tip: There is enough marinade for up to 700g pork.
+There is enough marinade for up to 700g pork.
 Buy a whole pork tenderloin and cut off the 260g needed for this recipe.
 Marinate and roast both pieces and use the extra Char Sui to make delicious sandwiches, fried rice, or roast pork salad!

 Royal China’s Honey Roast Pork Puffs Recipe And Image Courtesy Of Royal China Group.
+So what do you think?
+Do you also fancy trying this recipe?

 Did You See These Posts: